Follow

 Why is it important to know what a pull request is?

-A pull request is how you communicate to your teammates that you have made changes that you would love to move remotely.
+A pull request is how you communicate to your teammates that you have changed the codebase and you want those changes to be merged.

 As a software engineer, you will open pull requests almost weekly.